-Z 07.02 - Mapping of critical functions by legal entity (FUNC 2): Instructions concerning specific positions
+Z 07.02 - Mapping of economic functions to legal entities (FUNC 2)

+Instructions concerning specific positions

-This template shall be reported for the entire group.
-Only critical functions identified as such in {Z 07.01;070} (per Member State) shall be reported in this template.
+This template shall be reported for the entire group and considering the economic functions that the Group is providing to the economy.

 The combination of values reported in columns 0010, 0020 and 0040 of this template forms a primary key which has to be unique for each row of the template.